-For today’s DYK fun food facts we will look at Pierogi.
+For today’s Did You Know we will look at Pierogi fun facts.

 - The word pierogies is popular in the U.S. and Canada because it underlines a ‘plurality’ of this well-known Polish food.
 However, this usage is not so appropriate since in fact the word ‘pierogi’ is already plural in Polish language.

 - Pierogi enjoyed a brief popularity as a sports food when Paula Newby-Fraser adopted them as her food of choice for the biking portion of the 1989 Hawaii Ironman Triathlon.

 - The Pittsburgh Pirates baseball team organizes a ‘pierogi race’ during their games.
 Four types of pierogi called Sauerkraut Saul, Cheese Chester, Jalapeno Hannah and Oliver Onion take part.

 - A small village Glendon, Alberta, Canada unveiled its roadside tribute to Ukrainian pyrogy in 1991.
 Glendon’s pyrogy is a huge statue of one pierogi put on the fork.
 The statue is 25-foot height, weights 6000 pounds and is made of fiberglass and steel.

 - The largest edible pierogi was made during Pierogi Fest in Whiting, Indiana.
 It was a 92-pounds huge pierogi.

 - In November 2005, a woman claimed she had an image of Jesus Christ seared into the side of a pierogi she made.
 Her family placed the pierogi on eBay and netted $1,775.